 Frequently Asked Questions About Robot Vacuums for Pet & Dog Hair

 What is the best robotic vacuum for Pet Hair?

 After comparing dozens of models and sifting through customer reviews, we think the Roomba i7+ is the best robotic vacuum for pet hair.

-Its powerful suction, dual roller brushes and intelligent navigation allows it to pick pet hair easily while missing few spots.
+Its powerful suction, dual roller brushes, and intelligent navigation allow it to pick pet hair easily while missing few spots.

 What are the critical features needed in a robot vacuum for pet and dog hair?